software-students-spring2025/1-specification-exercise-stars-and-lasers/README.md

 We interviewed Emily S., a university student who is a fomer track and field runner, but now she does soccer and running for fun.

 Desires:
-- Map
+- A map for easy navigation and visualization of routes
-- We discussed the possibility of our app being a discovery- type app, where the user runs around the area and it unlocks parts of the map, kind of like a game
+-   We discussed the possibility of our app being a discovery- type app, where the user runs around the area and it unlocks parts of the map, kind of like a game.
-- As the user runs around more, the map clears up
+-   As the user runs around more, the map clears up.
 - Distance tracking
 - Pace, telling user to run faster/ slower
 - Accurate weather predictions